DataVaccinator/vaccinatorJSClient/docs/DataVaccinator-js-class.md

 **reason:** It is one of the following reasons of the error:

-`VACCINATOR_SERVICE` = The vaccinator service is the reason for the problem.
+`VACCINATOR_SERVICE` = The DataVaccinator Vault is the reason for the problem.
 Check vaccinatorCode value for more details.

 `VACCINATOR_INVALID` = You very likely submitted some invalid or missing